Steve Bray

 Steven Nicholas Bray (born 26 June 1969) is a British Liberal Democrat activist from Port Talbot in South Wales who, in 2018 and 2019, made daily protests against Brexit in College Green, Westminster.
 He is variously known as Stop Brexit Man, Mr Stop Brexit, or the Stop Brexit guy.
+He currently serves as leader of the Stand of Defiance European Movement, a pro-European Union movement.

 Bray was often heard during TV broadcasts from College Green at Westminster shouting anti-Brexit statements or seen quietly walking into the background of live TV interviews, wearing a colourful blue outfit and carrying placards with a simple 'Stop Brexit' or anti-government message.
 After Brexit, he protested against the incumbent Conservative government more generally.
 In May 2024, Bray disrupted Prime Minister Rishi Sunak's announcement of a July election with D:Ream's song "Things Can Only Get Better", a song used extensively by the Labour Party during its 1997 election campaign.
 He was subsequently banned from every street around Whitehall and Parliament.

 British broadcaster ITV has referred to him as a notable figure, both for the length of his continuing protest and for the technique he used to disrupt multi-camera interviews.
-The Huffington Post described him as the "ultimate Brexit protester", while Labour MP Ben Bradshaw has called him an international celebrity.
+The Huffington Post described him as the "ultimate Brexit protester", while Labour MP Ben Bradshaw has called him an international personality.
 In late 2020 he changed his trademark EU-blue outfit for a full Soviet-era Russian general's uniform, complete with medals, as he called for the Government to investigate alleged Russian interference in the 2016 Brexit referendum.
 Bray was the unsuccessful Liberal Democrat candidate for the Cynon Valley constituency in the 2019 general election.